lineality/Online_Voting_Using_One_Time_Pads/README.md

 8. a bad-agent will attempt to tamper with voting instructions and information about voting procedures

-9. a bad-agent will attempt to tamper with vote reporting including any information put out by a voting office or authority.
+9. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or authority.

 # Description Notes: